Marine Conservation

 The land reserves or national parks as we call them, symbolise our first efforts in conservation, and today we are proud to have them, as witnessed by the many overseas tourists who come here for tramping, camping and canooing.
 But these parks have a number of things in common:

 So these national parks are in essence useless tracts of land that we could do nothing with.
 We could not even give parts away to returning servicemen after the war.
 But they could be 'fenced off' and set aside.
 Conservation was thus an accident meeting no opposition.
 It is a fact that most productive land has now been deforested and milled.
 The very prime of productive land has even been paved over by cities and roads.
 We have no sizable parks of the woodlands that once stood where productive farms extend today.
-The extensive forests of kahikatea swamp cypress have been cut up entirely to make butter boxes.
+The extensive forests of kahikatea swamp cypress have been cut up entirely to make butter boxes for exporting butter.
 A few forests of the giant kauri tree have been preserved by private initiative.
 Then the Department of Conservation almost allowed this precious heritage to be destroyed by the introduced possum from Australia.
 In the mountains various species of deer roam around, destroying the native forests and mountain vegetation.
 Everywhere introduced predators like feral cats, stoats, rats and even dogs, threaten the native birds who have not evolved to cope with predation.
 So the essence is, that everywhere on land, the threats remain, also inside national parks.
 Conservation there is thus questionable.

 f022119: snorkeldiver surrounded by fish